Deb speaking at a recent seminar (photo by Graham Cullen, The Frederick News Post).

-As we work on book ideas for 2022 and beyond, we're focusing on such topic areas as parenting, remote work, genealogy, and e-commerce, pop culture, and nonfiction children's books.
+As we work on book ideas for 2022-2023 and beyond, we're focusing on such topic areas as parenting, remote work, genealogy, history, and e-commerce, pop culture, and nonfiction children's books.

 Fascinating cicadas are now emerging from the Earth everywhere in western Maryland.
 The millions of fascinating critters are renewed, pumped, and ready to be fruitful and multiply.
 So are we!

 Feel free to contact us anytime.
 We're always happy to talk about how we may work together.

 Deb and I are using this time to explore new writing opportunities in nonfiction as well as fiction.
 We're also doing some consulting work.
 If you have an idea for a book and could use a writing coach or publishing insider to show you the ropes give us a shout!